poppinlp/js-api-generator/README.md

 ## History

+- Ver 1.5.0
+    - Support type check for `needs` data.
+See [detail](#needs-array-object).
 - Ver 1.4.0
-    - Support params in url.
+    - Support variables in url whose value comes from data object.
 - Ver 1.3.0
     - Support `timeout` for fetch.
     - The output for `es2015` module option is in es2015 syntax now.
 You should do babel yourself if you want.